 Well, when it comes to beeswax, what you see is what you get.
 It has the same properties when implemented into skincare products, providing the benefit of covering the skin with a thin film of protective barrier.
 When used like this in creams and gels, beeswax protects the skin from random environmental pollutants such as microscopic dust, smog, and cigarette smoke.
 These substances often contain so-called free radicals, which are a class of chemical compounds that have an especially deleterious effect on living tissue.
 Free radicals can enter our cells and damage their DNA, causing our cells to age prematurely, or even develop dangerous, cancerous mutations.

-And that’s where beeswax comes to the rescue.
+Generally speaking, antioxidants make short work of free radicals, but this is also where beeswax joins the rescue.
 By covering our skin, beeswax provides an impermeable barrier, preventing any free radicals from affecting our skin.
 Additionally, beeswax is often referred to as noncomedogenic, meaning that it won’t clog your pores and will let your skin breathe freely.

 It goes without saying, but honey and beeswax are very close cousins.
 So, it only makes sense that these two substances share some of their beneficial properties.
 Beeswax possesses the same anti-inflammatory and antibacterial properties that honey has, which can help keep your skin clean and soothed.

 These properties of beeswax are excellent in keeping bacteria and fungi at bay.
 By fending off bacteria and fungi like that, beeswax keeps inflammations and infections at bay.
-These properties of beeswax are also useful for people who deal with chronic skin disorders, such as psoriasis, eczema, and the various keratinoses.
+These properties of beeswax are also useful for people who deal with chronic skin disorders, such as psoriasis, eczema, and other common skin disorders.

 But that’s not all.
 The antibacterial and anti-inflammatory properties of beeswax make it a good ally when it comes to treating acne too.
 Its combo of both protective, restorative, and antiseptic properties prevent further infections, but also soothe your skin and slow down the progression of acne.
 Additionally, beeswax contains a lot of Vitamin A, which has restorative effects on the skin and speeds up its regeneration processes.
 Vitamin A is also beneficial for making the skin softer and more flexible, which in turn has the added effect of making scars less prominent.